jonkoops/use-promise/README.md

 # usePromise

-Make using Promises in your components a breeze 🌬️
+Making Promises in your components a breeze 🌬️

 ## Installation